dirigeants/klasa/tutorials/GettingStarted.md

 >3: The directory of the main file. `path.dirname(require.main.filename)`
 >4: quotedStringSupport is overridable per command
 >5: `Successfully initialized.
 Ready to serve ${client.guilds.size} guilds.`
->6: ID gotten from teh Discord api if not provided: `client.application.owner.id`
+>6: ID gotten from the Discord api if not provided: `client.application.owner.id`

 ## Running the bot